The Truth About Soreness

 - If you aren’t at least a bit tight or have an enhanced “feeling” of the muscle you worked, it’s possible that your workout wasn’t as effective as it could have been.

-- Excessive soreness can cause issues with performance by reducing mobility and/or strength.
+- Excessive soreness can cause issues with a performance by reducing mobility and/or strength.
 Too much soreness can interfere with the productivity of a workout.

 But now the question becomes, can we train a muscle that’s still sore?